First impressions at sea…Cruise Ship Surprises

 We’re nomads, world travelers…we live out of backpacks!
 We can’t love cruising.
 Normally we are slow travelers who prefer to delve deeply in to each travel destination and absorb as much of local life and customs as we can.
 But we had decided to jump on a seven-day Med cruise with my parents as a part of a spring European family vacation.
 And so, there we were, back in port from our first day, loving every minute of our dinner, enjoying the sunset from the safety and comfort of our home for the week.

-Loved the cruise ship
+We loved the cruise ship

-Except for the day trips in port, the entire experience hinges on the ship, so it’s a good thing we loved being on board so much – but it is also no big surprise.
-These massive cruise ships are designed to cater to everyone’s wishlist.
-Our main goal while on board was to catch up on some much needed rest and relaxation, so we spent some quality time in the fully-equipped gym, which also had a sauna, steam room and a jacuzzi.
 Had we wanted to learn to cook, perfect our jumpshot or spend our time shopping, we could have done any of that, too.
 Our ship – the Adventure of the Seas – had a full basketball court, mini-golf course, a rollerblading area, a pool, a kiddie pool, three more jacuzzis, countless bars, a casino, an outdoor climbing wall (pictured below), a library full of interesting books, even an ice skating rink (where we not only watched a great dancing on ice show, but ice skated ourselves the next day), plus a games room, a cafe, a movie theater and a 500-seat theater and hang-out rooms for various other activities.
 This was all spread out over 14 floors, and it was not only the variety of activities but the massive scale of this floating city that fascinated us so much.

-Loved the cruise food
+We loved the cruise food

 Each time we hit a port, enough supplies were brought on board to serve up food in the main dining room, a massive buffet, a Johnny Rockets restaurant, plus smaller eateries throughout the ship for when 3,000 people feel peckish outside of meal times.
 We only ate in the dining room once, as it was the buffet we enjoyed, not because we could stuff ourselves silly, but more because the formality of the dining room seemed silly, at least to us.
 Why should we sit down to be served almost exactly the same food as is available in the buffet, but have our dining times dictated to us (9:30pm) when we could take as much of the fresh fruit, salads, soups, fresh orange juice and bottomless coffee as we wanted in the buffet?
 However, as cruises cater to everyone’s tastes, you could clearly see by the fancy dresses, suits and ties that plenty of our fellow cruisers loved to get fancy for their food.